Mortoti/paystack-saas/README.md

 # 💳 Paystack SaaS API

-> **A white-label payment API that lets your clients accept payments through Paystack without managing API keys directly.**
+> A white-label payment API that lets your clients accept payments through Paystack without managing API keys directly.

 Your clients get API keys from you.
 They make payment requests to your API.
 You handle all Paystack integration behind the scenes.

----

-## 🎯 What This Does

-This is a **SaaS payment middleware** that:

-✅ Generates and manages API keys for your clients
-✅ Handles Paystack payment initialization and verification
-✅ Receives and processes Paystack webhooks automatically
-✅ Stores all transaction history in your database
-✅ Provides a clean REST API for your clients

-**Your clients never need their own Paystack account** — they just use the API keys you provide them.

 ---